Anticodes/Anticodes-Bot/README.md

 * Links doesn't search anymore, using them directly on ytdl
 * Join and leave commands were added
 * Bot leaves after 120 seconds (2 minutes) of inactivity
+* Fixed a bug caused by an incompleted line of code